-- Knee joint damage due to osteoarthritis, rheumatoid arthritis, other bone diseases, or fracture that has not responded to more conservative treatment options
+- Knee joint damage due to osteoarthritis, rheumatoid arthritis, other bone diseases, or fracture.
+Knee replacement removes arthritis, and it will not return in the replaced joint.

-- Knee pain or alignment problems in the leg that cause difficulty with walking or performing daily activities, which have not responded to more conservative treatment options
+- Knee pain or alignment problems in the leg that cause difficulty with walking or doing daily activities.

 What Is Total Knee Replacement (TKR)?

 A total knee replacement involves removing and replacing the damaged parts of the bones in the knee joint.
 These bones include the:

 Replacement parts consist of:

 - A metal cap at the end of the femur.